getgauge/docs.gauge.org/configuration.rst

 .. admonition:: About this task:

    * Gauge loads the environment variables as per the rules of precedence.
-   * If there are common environment variables in a user created environment and the ``default`` environment, then the ``default`` environment does not overwrite those variables which are already loaded from the user created environment.
+   * If there are common environment variables in a user-created environment and the ``default`` environment, then the ``default`` environment does not overwrite those variables which are already loaded from the user-created environment.
    * If the ``default`` environment is not specified explicitly as an argument to the ``--env`` flag, then Gauge automatically adds ``default`` at the end of the arguments list.

    For more information about the precedence of environments, see :ref:`Precedence of environments <precedence_environments>`.

-Use the following command at `<project_root>` (location at which you have created the Gauge project) to run a Gauge specification with multiple environments:
+Use the following command at ``<project_root>`` (location at which you have created the Gauge project) to run a Gauge specification with multiple environments:

 .. code-block:: console